• Skip to primary navigation

 How many potatoes do you get per plant?

-When to harvest potatoes
+How to harvest potatoes and when

 yellow potatoes on the ground after harvesting with a shovel underneath of them.